fabriq-cloud/fabriq/README.md

 Let's deploy it.
 First, we want to register our workload:

 ```
-$ akira workload create hello-service --template external-service --target eastus
+$ fabriq workload create hello-service --template external-service --target eastus
 ```

 This registers this service, specifying that we would like deployments of this service to, by default, use the `external-service` deployment template and place these deployments on hosts matching `eastus`.

 By default, it uses your user group for this service, but alternatively you can use `--group {group}` to specify the group to use for the service.
-It also creates an .akira/workload.yaml and adds details about this service (name, group, deployment template). (too much detail for now?)
+It also creates an .fabriq/workload.yaml and adds details about this service (name, group, deployment template). (too much detail for now?)

-`akira` enables you to make multiple deployments of your service so you can progressively roll out changes.
+`fabriq` enables you to make multiple deployments of your service so you can progressively roll out changes.
 Let's make our first one now:

 ```
-$ akira deployment create
+$ fabriq deployment create
 deployment created:
    name: main (default from git branch)
    service: hello-service